companieshouse/styleguides/ansible.md

 Where using templates (or files) for installing packages via yum, ensure encryption is used by setting gpgcheck=1 and referencing the location of the gpgkey.
 For example:

 ## Variables
 Ensure variable names are represented in snake_case.
+Always use jinja variable syntax such as {{ var_name }}
 #### Facts
 Always make use of existing Ansible facts (e.g. “ansible_os_family” or “ansible_distribution”) rather than running shell commands to determine this information.
 Make use of set_fact to create variables to use in future tasks.